Knoxville

 I finally disabled the Twin City Sentinel site yesterday.
 TCS–the name came from a defunct Winston-Salem newspaper–was originally designed to be a collaboration between Mark and me, first on local topics and then on things urban in general, but it never quite caught on with either of us (much less with anyone else) and it hadn’t been updated in a couple of years.
 The last PHP upgrade at Pair broke it, so I finally pulled down the remains yesterday.

-I’ve added a couple of my articles to this site in case you care:
+I’ve moved a couple of my articles from that site to this one in case you care:

 10:15 Saturday night